1983 Commonwealth Heads of Government Meeting

 The 1983 Commonwealth Heads of Government Meeting was the seventh Meeting of the Heads of Government of the Commonwealth of Nations.
-It was held in New Delhi, India, between 23 and 29 November 1983, and was hosted by that country's Prime Minister, Indira Gandhi.
+It was held in New Delhi, India, between 23 and 29 November 1983, and was hosted by Indian Prime Minister Indira Gandhi.
 The retreat was held in Goa.
-Discussions were held on three major topics – the American Invasion of Grenada, the occupation of Namibia by South African and Cuban troops and the nuclear rivalry between the United States and the Soviet Union.
+Discussions were held on three major topics – the American invasion of Grenada, the occupation of Namibia by South African and Cuban troops and the nuclear rivalry between the United States and the Soviet Union.

+42 Commonwealth countries participated, with 33 heads of state or government represented.